Jumbo Vs. Conventional Loans: Is There A Difference?

 The Bottom Line

-If the home you want to purchase doesn't fit within the conventional loan limits, all is not lost!
-In fact, many homes in certain pockets of the country don't fit within the parameters of the conforming loan limits of the FHFA.
-A jumbo loan can take over when you can't get a conventional mortgage.
+If the home you want to purchase doesn’t fit within the conforming loan limits, all is not lost.
+Many homes in certain pockets of the country don’t fit within the parameters of the FHFA’s conforming loan limits.
+In this scenario, a jumbo loan – with its larger loan limit – can help.

 Related Resources